-We put a good amount of thinking in this.
+We put a lot of thinking in this.
 In fact, we spent months on making the ‘right’ decision for our packaging.
 We wanted to keep the environmental impact as low as possible, while preserving the freshness and taste of our coffee.

 Sustainability is not black and white but rather something in between.

 Currently, we are testing new packaging materials to further decrease our impact.
-We are excited about how these tests turn out!
 We are at the beginning of our journey and we will use the experiences we make along the way to continuously improve.

 We want our coffee to taste good but have been very concerned about it’s footprint too.
 While many sustainable issues are a choose-either-or-problem.
 These two work very well together.
 Frequently, the farmers who care about sustainability and fair wages produce some of the best coffee too.